A simple smashed potatoes recipe using tiny potatoes in a garlic, hot sauce and cream cheese sauce. Serve these potatoes with any meal

 Too much work, right?

-- Use the back of a spoon.
+– The back of a spoon.
 This is my favorite method even though it doesn’t break the potato evenly.

-- Use a bottom of a ramekin.
+– The bottom of a ramekin.
 This is generally considered the best method because the potato breaks evenly.

-Yes, you can freeze them, but, the process matters.
+Yes, you can freeze these smashed potatoes, but, the process matters.

 Drain the water and place them on a large tray.
 Smash the potatoes using the back of a spoon